m13253/BiliDan/README.md

 ./bilidan.py http://www.bilibili.com/video/av297197/  # Even Toukome (advanced comments)!
 ```
 Use option `--source overseas` if your are outside China.
 And `--source html5`  to use the the experimental HTML5 API.
+Use `--fakeip` if you can't get valid media URLs due to ip restrictions.

 Why Biligrab-Danmaku2ASS?